Minimizing the time to a decision: The Laplace transform of the distribution of

-\begin{proof} We begin by factorising $\hat f_r^i(x)$ into a product of Laplace transforms of diffusion exit time distributions.
-This factorisation is useful as it allows us to construct $h$ by solving a series of ordinary differential equations.
+\begin{pf} We begin by factorizing $\hat f_r^i(x)$ into a product of Laplace transforms of diffusion exit time distributions.
+This factorization is useful as it allows us to construct $h$ by solving a series of ordinary differential equations.
 Note that in this proof, we will typically suppress the $r$ dependence for notational convenience.

-The diffusions all obey the same stochastic differential equation and so we lose nothing by assuming that the components of $x$ satisfy $0 \leq x_1 \leq x_2 \leq x_3 \leq 1$.
+The diffusions all obey the same stochastic differential equation and so we lose nothing by assuming that the components of $x$ satisfy $0 \leq x_1 \leq x_2 \leq x_3 \leq1$.
 Further, we suppose that $x \notin D$ because otherwise $T_i = 0$ $\Pr_x$-almost-surely.